CodeChica/plus-plus/lessons/0x0A/index.md

 1. A [Task breakdown][tasks] for how to build the feature included in the issue.
 1. A [Pull Request][pull-request] with working code submitted to the [SparkleHub][sparklehub] repo.

-Below is a video of fictitious meeting between a Customer, Product Manager, Designer and an Engineer to help you come up with some ideas.
+Below is a video of a fictitious meeting between a Customer, Product Manager, Designer and an Engineer to help you come up with some ideas.

 {% include youtube.html youtube_id="zvA68LXHDCI" %}